kitnil/awesome/README.md

 ## Others

+- [awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
 - [Must_Know_Resources](https://github.com/ACES-DYPCOE/Must_Know_Resources) - The repository contains a learning path for some domains and interesting must do things in the tech field as a college Student
 - [hardware-hacking](https://github.com/koutto/hardware-hacking) - Some stuff about Hardware Hacking
 - [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.